Ezekiel-H/personal_site/content/presentation/Project_TARR/index.md

 ## Background and what is fraud?

-Given you have given me up to an hour to present Ive taken the liberty to take my time and show you how to commit fraud.
+Given you have given me up to an hour to present I've taken the liberty to take my time and show you how to commit fraud.

 [What is payments fraud anyway?](https://docs.google.com/presentation/d/e/2PACX-1vTYrcIjbag7OPlnpeOlxMGg1p493MFYcujaC9XX4Q87_tyC-nJkL6Jz8KnU6tQNtw31qXrWhKhlGcGp/pub?start=false&loop=false&delayms=3000)

-So now we know how to commit fraud what is it I do and "why does this matter"

-- 100s of millions at risk a year.
+With 100s of millions at risk a year would want a solution to stop it.
-- Solution stop fraud by stopping all payments... so the ongoing challenge is balancing fraud risk while approving good customers.
+- One solution is to stop all the fraud, by stopping all payments... so the ongoing challenge is balancing fraud risk while approving good customers.

+So our **product vision** is all about improving payment performance.
 - The team is then tasked with constantly trying to move the needle on the cost of fraud metric, while products, markets and strategy moves.

+So now we know what fraud is, and why does it matters lets talk about the TARR project.

 ---